OnPoint Community Credit Union, OSAA award scholarships to 6 graduating seniors, including Bend's Austin Baker - KTVZ

 - Kavon Bradford of Benson High School, Portland Public Schools, honed his leadership skills as a tutor, coach and mentor with organizations and programs that help underserved young people reach their full potential.
 The captain of his varsity basketball team, Bradford applied his basketball skills and math prowess to serve as a role model to Black middle school boys.
 During COVID, Bradford helped raise $15,000 for Raphael House and Rose Haven, non-profits that support survivors of domestic violence, when they needed it most.
 He spoke up for the cause in his role as a host for KPBS Radio.
 Bradford earned a 3.83 GPA while pursuing challenging Advanced Placement courses and will study pre-law to become an attorney.

-- Tara Subramanian of Lincoln High School, Portland Public Schools, is a nationally competitive congressional debater.
+- Tara Subramaniam of Lincoln High School, Portland Public Schools, is a nationally competitive congressional debater.
 She helped rebuild Lincoln’s debate team and coached Beaverton High School debaters at a time when the discipline’s popularity was waning.
-Subramanian created the Oregon Red Cross Youth Council, where she recruited and led more than 600 volunteers and coordinated statewide service events.
+Subramaniam created the Oregon Red Cross Youth Council, where she recruited and led more than 600 volunteers and coordinated statewide service events.
 Her international humanitarian law presentations educated thousands of students about foreign policy and war crimes.
-Subramanian also organized the Oregon Youth Neuroscience Conferences.
-After taking 17 college-level classes as an International Baccalaureate student, Subramanian will graduate with a 4.0 and attend New York University.
+Subramaniam also organized the Oregon Youth Neuroscience Conferences.
+After taking 17 college-level classes as an International Baccalaureate student, Subramaniam will graduate with a 4.0 and attend New York University.

 $5,000 Scholarship Winners